 - Capacity to provide the Sibling Support Service is a big issue.
 With only 1 member of the team dedicated to providing the service as part of their role and over 50 siblings already accessing the service, a waiting list has been created and to date has over 50 siblings waiting for an assessment and support. - Involvement with Carers Trust as they evaluate support for Young carers across Wales.
-A number of examples of good practice have already been highlighted including our work in schools, working with under 8's and our transition work with YACs - Young carers have requested an ID card for some time.
-Carers Trust are starting to research this but say it could be some time before a scheme is launched.
+A number of examples of good practice have already been highlighted including our work in schools, working with under 8's and our transition work with YACs - Young carers have requested an ID card for some time but we had been advised that the Welsh Government would be issuing guidelines around this.
+Carers Trust are now starting to research ID cards on behalf of the Welsh Government but say it could be some time before a scheme is launched.
 Look into potential of starting our own scheme in RCT